This post may contain affiliate links. Read my full disclosure policy.

 You may also like:

-- 2 x quart jars (or similar sized vessels, or 2 bowls)
+- 2 jars (or similar-sized vessels, or 2 bowls)

-Place whole plums (don’t bother removing the pits, as the whole mixture will get strained) and sugar in a jar and mash until juicy and mixed.
+- Place sliced fruit and sugar in a jar and mash until juicy and mixed.
 Put a lid on the jar and leave at room temperature for 24 hours.

-Roughly chop the shiso leaves and place in a jar along with the vinegar.
-Put a lid on the jar and leave at room temperature for at least 24 hours or up to 1 month.
+- If infusing the vinegar, roughly chop the shiso leaves (or herbs) and place in a jar along with the vinegar.
+Put a lid on the jar and leave at room temperature for at least 24 hours.

 Because of the preservation quality of the vinegar, this is shelf-stable for 3 months.